PhobiaGH/Nails/README.md

     ./install.sh

+4: Reload (close and reopen) your terminal to load npm

+5: Type nails into your terminal to start Nails:

+    nails

 That's it!
 Once the page has been scraped, all of the extracted data will be added to a folder named as your systems current date and time in the Nails directory.